jdlien/validator/README.md

 You can also add custom validation, and can customize error messages per field or for the whole form.

-Validator is compatible with all modern browsers, has no dependencies (other than its validator-utils package).
+Validator is compatible with all modern browsers.
+It has no dependencies (other than its validator-utils package).
 It is written in TypeScript with 100% test coverage.

 ## Installation